Skip to Content

 Career Firefighters

-This business is not for everyone.
-You need more than just a desire to help people.
-You also need courage, dedication, integrity, assertiveness, and a willingness to learn new skills and face new challenges.
-The fire service is not for the meek or timid, or for those who lose control of their emotions during times of crisis.
-Our service is one which calls on its members to perform stressful, dirty, strenuous work, often in uncertain and hazardous environments.
+The fire service is not for everyone.
+It requires more than just a desire to help people.
+It demands courage, resilience, integrity, a willingness to learn, and emotional composure.
+It is not suited for those who struggle to remain calm under pressure.
+Our service calls on its members to perform stressful, dirty, and strenuous work, often in uncertain and hazardous environments.

-However, the personal rewards and satisfaction received from the fire service are often beyond description.
-There is a sense of accomplishment after controlling a building fire.
-The joy and elation when a child is rescued.
-A fulfilment in teaching fire safety to a group of children.
-The list goes on and on.
+At the same time, the personal rewards and satisfaction that come with serving are often beyond description.
+There is a sense of accomplishment in controlling a building fire, joy and elation in rescuing a child, and fulfilment in teaching fire safety to a group of children.
+The list goes on.

-The bottom line in our business is measured by the property damage we have prevented and reduced.
+The fire service is measured not only by the property damage we prevent and reduce but also by the people we help.
 We exist and are prepared for one reason only: to serve the community.

-If you feel you have what it takes to meet the challenges of our business, we welcome you to apply.
+If you believe you have what it takes to meet the challenges of this profession, we welcome you to apply.

 Firefighter Application Manual